U.S. Army War College Eisenhower Program set April 18-19

-HAMMOND – The United States Army War College Eisenhower Series Program will return
+HAMMOND – The United States Army War College Eisenhower Series Program, an annual

-Robison expressed his gratitude to Judge Jimmy Kuhn of the Louisiana First Circuit Court of Appeal and his administrative assistant Pat Walsh for helping make the event possible.
+Robison expressed his gratitude to Southeastern alumnus Judge Jimmy Kuhn, retired justice with the Louisiana First Circuit Court of Appeal, for helping make the event possible.

 The U.S. Army War College, located in Carlisle Barracks, Pa., represents the highest level of education offered by the military services.
 It is designed to equip carefully selected senior officers and civilians with the competencies required of strategic leaders of the United States Armed Forces.
 The original Army War College was established Nov.
 27, 1901.